Share This :

 Sports like tennis and soccer provide a unique physical challenge, in that they both require lots of anaerobic power as well as aerobic endurance.
 Consider adding intervals to your training sessions, and perform a little bit harder than you might in your chosen sport.
 Increase your intensity by pushing your speed, extending your distance, or shortening your rest periods in between sets.

 Lara Rosenbaum is an award-winning journalist and wellness expert whose work has appeared in SELF, Shape, Men’s Health, Runner’s World, Men’s Journal, Prevention, Yoga Journal and countless other publications.
-She has held editorial positions at several magazines and brands, including Women’s Health, where she was the founding fitness editor, and at Fitbit.
-Lara is also a former elite athlete, having traveled the world as a member of the U.S. Freestyle Ski Team.
-She is a certified personal trainer and yoga teacher, and in her free time enjoys traveling, playing with her dogs, and adventuring outside.
+She has held editorial and engagement positions at several magazines and brands, including Women’s Health, where she was the founding fitness editor, and at Fitbit.
+Lara is also a former elite athlete, having traveled the world as a member of the U.S. Freestyle Ski Team, and in her free time enjoys traveling, playing with her dogs, and adventuring outside.